-- 3.1 A teacher who becomes incapacitated as a result of a critical illness or serious physical injury may be granted extended paid sick leave, in exceptional circumstances of: - A maximum of 6 months (183 days) on full pay in a year - Followed by a maximum of 6 months (182 days) on half pay - Subject to a maximum of 12 months (365 days) paid sick leave in a rolling four year period. - 3.2 The award of extended sick leave for critical illness or serious physical injury is a decision for the employer following receipt of medical advice from the OHS. - 3.3 If a teacher has an ordinary illness within a 12 month period of the start date of the granting of a critical illness, the critical illness provisions will apply. - 3.4 Further information on the critical illness application, referral and appeal processes are available in the Occupational Health Service Standard Operating Procedures manual.
+- 3.1 An employee who becomes incapacitated as a result of a critical illness or serious physical injury may be granted extended paid sick leave, in exceptional circumstances of: - A maximum of 6 months (183 days) on full pay in a year - Followed by a maximum of 6 months (182 days) on half pay - Subject to a maximum of 12 months (365 days) paid sick leave in a rolling four year period. - 3.2 The award of extended sick leave for critical illness or serious physical injury is a decision for the employer following receipt of medical advice from the OHS. - 3.3 If an employee has an ordinary illness within a 12 month period of the start date of the granting of a critical illness, the critical illness provisions will apply. - 3.4 Further information on the critical illness application, referral and appeal processes are available in the Occupational Health Service for Clerical Officers and Caretakers employed in National Schools under the 1978/79 Scheme and Clerical Officers employed in Post Primary Schools under the 1978 Scheme Standard Operating Procedures manual, which is available on the Department's website.